 All you have to do is go on TranserWise and open a free account by following the steps illustrated in the video above or, alternately, the following instructions:

-- Choose the currency in which you want to send money (such as “Euro”), the currency in which you want to receive money (such as “CNY” – Chinese Yuan), and the amount you wish to send (such as “1.000” Euro);
+- Choose the currency in which you want to send money (such as “USD”), the currency in which you want to receive money (such as “CNY” – Chinese Yuan), and the amount you wish to send (such as “1.000” USD);

 - You can login through your Gmail, Facebook, or Paypal account or by inserting your email address and a password, and clicking on the blinking green button;